New Hope Fire

 A: No, we are not able to fill swimming pools.
 We are unable to do so because it is a policy not to fill swimming pools, dunk tanks or even kiddie pools with water from our trucks because the water isn’t for people to play in.
 The water can be stagnant or have sediment in it from staying in the truck, so we cannot use it for people to play in.

 A: The insurance rating is determined by the NC Department of Insurance Office of State Fire Marshal.
 It is based on many factors, including the number of fire stations, fire hydrants, and fire personnel (just to name a few).
 The lower the number of our score, the better the rating is for our fire department.
-The New Hope Fire Department is currently rated as a 5 in “hydrant” areas.
+The New Hope Fire Department is currently rated as a Class 4 in “hydrant” areas.
 Areas that are not in a “hydrant” area are ranked at class 9.
 You may call the fire station at (919) 493-1001 to find out more about the ratings.

 A: The fire department is not able to bring a truck or resources to get a cat out of a tree; this is not a true emergency.
 Please note that we will respond to rescue animals in a true emergency.
 We suggest placing food on the ground underneath the tree so that when your cat gets hungry enough, he or she will come down.